at Sugar Hill Primary School

 The knowledge and skills required to excel in this subject are set out in the progression documents below.

-We use the Durham Agreed Syllabus for the basis of our Curriculum.
-The syllabus provides a developmental approach to RE which is coherent and systematic.
+We use the Durham Agreed Syllabus which was revised in 2020 for the basis of our Curriculum.
+The syllabus encourages enquiry-based learning and provides a developmental approach to RE which is coherent and systematic.
 Continuity and progression is achieved by building on the knowledge, understanding and skills that pupils gain across and between key stages.
 The Christian festivals of Christmas and Easter are covered by a whole school approach where children share findings in assembly time.
 Teachers have some flexibility to move questions that fit in with other areas of the curriculum providing the sequential progression is not affected.

 The curriculum covers the RE Concepts of Belief, Authority, Expressions of Belief and Impact of Belief.
 Each element is driven by a key question which is a basis for enquiry-based learning where children are provided opportunities to engage explore and evaluate their learning.